 Regarding the course of HR during the study, we first displayed the anticipated trend for the mean HR in beats per minute and the standardized HR over the course of the entire study.

-To test **Hypothesis 1a**, we carried out paired t-tests and the effect size d [@cohen1988new] to test for differences in standardized HR using HR means between the (2) teaching phase with all other phases.
+To test **Hypothesis 1a**, we carried out paired t-tests and the effect size d [@cohen1988new] to test for differences in standardized HR using HR means between the (2) teaching phase and the other four phases.

 For testing **Hypothesis 1b**, we conducted a linear estimation of the increase and decrease in HR over time.
 To this end, we used fixed intercept-fixed slope regression [@gelman2006data] to estimate linear slopes and intercepts for all individuals.
 Although this procedure does not account for nonmonotonic progressions in individual HR, a graphical evaluation reveals that the linear estimates fit well for most of the cases (see XX in the appendix).

-Regarding **Hypothesis 2a**, we used multiple linear regression to investigate the influence of teaching experience on the subjects’ standardized mean HR for the (2) teaching phase, the (3) post-teaching phase, the (4) interview phase and the (5) end phase.
-We controlled for shared variance with the self-reported data referring to the disruptiveness of the event (**Hypothesis 2b**) and to the subject's confidence in dealing with the event (**Hypothesis 2c**).
-In a following step, we considered the three predictors in concert and controlling for their common variance (**Hypothesis 2d**).
+Regarding In the first step, we investigated the influence of teaching experience on the subjects’ standardized mean HR for the (2) teaching phase, the (3) post-teaching phase, the (4) interview phase, and the (5) end phase by linear regression models (**Hypothesis 2a**)In the next step, we augmented the models by the self-reported data on the disruptiveness of the events (**Hypothesis 2b**) and on the subject's confidence in dealing with the events (**Hypothesis 2c**), while controlling for the shared variance with teaching experience.
+In the last step, we conducted multiple regression models that considered the effects of the three predictors on the standardized mean HR in concert (**Hypothesis 2d**).

 # Results